Understanding Hemp Farming Regulations

 - Record-Keeping and Reporting: Maintain accurate records of your hemp farming activities, including planting, harvesting, testing, and product sales.
 Be prepared to provide documentation and reports as required by regulatory authorities, including the NCDA&CS.

-- Transportation and Distribution: Follow regulations governing the transportation and distribution of hemp products, including licensing requirements, labeling standards, and interstate commerce regulations.
+- Transportation and Distribution: Follow regulations governing the transportation and distribution of hemp products.
+This includes licensing requirements, labeling standards, and interstate commerce regulations.
 Ensure compliance with federal and state laws regarding hemp transportation and product distribution.

 - Security and Theft Prevention: Implement security measures to protect your hemp crops, facilities, and equipment from theft, vandalism, or unauthorized access.
 Install surveillance systems, secure storage facilities, and perimeter fencing to safeguard your farming operation.